davidmalcolm/2017-cauldron-talk/source/index.rst

 What should the internal API look like?

-Consider this example (from gimple-ssa-store-merging.c):
+Consider this example:

 .. code-block:: c++

   if (dump_file && (dump_flags & TDF_DETAILS))
     {
       fprintf (dump_file,
-               "Recording immediate store from stmt:\n");
+               "can't frobnicate this stmt:\n");
       print_gimple_stmt (dump_file, stmt, 0, 0);
     }